mkm29/valkey-helm/docs/architecture.md

 - Enable ACLs (Access Control Lists) for authentication
 - Use TLS/SSL for encrypted connections
-- Configure `requirepass` for password protection
+- Do not support legacy `requirepass` for password protection
-- Restrict network access via firewalls/security groups
 - Disable dangerous commands (`FLUSHALL`, `CONFIG`, etc.)
-- Regular security updates and patching

 ______________________________________________________________________